vmware-archive/vsphere-storage-for-docker/docs/external/prerequisite.md

 ## vSphere Environment

 vSphere Docker Volume Service can be used with vSphere environment.
+You will need ESXi version **6.0 or above**.

 ## vSphere Docker Volume Service
 On all the machines where you want to operate vDVS, you will need docker-engine installed.
 You can get the installable specific to your OS form Docker website.